mrcdebenz7/orion_edge_app/docs/kit/chatbot_launch_role_slackkit_v_1.1.md

 ### 1) Greeting Copy (AI disclosure)

 "Hi!
-I’m **[BotName]**, an AI assistant for **[Store Name]**.
+I'm **[BotName]**, an AI assistant for **[Store Name]**.
 I can help with shipping, returns, sizing, and more—brief answers only.
-If I don’t know, I’ll ask to email you a quick follow‑up.
+If I don't know, I'll ask to email you a quick follow‑up.
 How can I help today?"

 ---